-Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether iMater Preparatory Academy High School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-In Connection with our audit, we determined that iMater Preparatory Academy High School maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether Mater Academy East Preparatory maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that Mater Academy East Preparatory maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.

-Additional Matters
+Additional Other Matters

-Section 10.854(1)(e)4., Rules of the Auditor General, require us to communicate noncompliance with provisions of contracts or grant agreements, or fraud, waste, or abuse, that has occurred, or is likely to have occurred, that has an effect on the financial statements that is less than material but warrants the attention of those charged with governance.
+Section 10.854(1)(e)4., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or fraud, waste, or abuse, that has occurred, or is likely to have occurred, that is an effect on the financial statements that is less than material but warrants the attention of those charged with governance.
 In connection with our audit, we did not note any such findings.